 Single off-spec test results may of course not always be critical for consumption.
 Re-test results may also be within the acceptable precision limits (reproducibility) specified for the parameter in question and hence be considered on-spec.
 Yet in other cases the product appears to be on-spec, but turn out to be “unfit for purpose” due to for instance chemical contamination (ie. Houston “bad fuel” cases in 2018)

-Bunker Vision does not take any of the above into account in reporting off-spec results as they are solely based on deviations between buyer’s sample test results and the specificications of the ISO grade supplied.
+Bunker Vision does not take any of the above into account in reporting off-spec results as they are solely based on deviations between buyer’s sample test results and the specifications of the ISO grade supplied.

-Fuel test data is solely based on buyer’s fuel test reports as provided by the appointed laboratories and do not reveal any information about whether or not deliveres are handled through intermediares.
+Fuel test data is solely based on buyer’s fuel test reports as provided by the appointed laboratories and do not reveal any information about whether or not deliveries are handled through intermediaries.